yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_21_ajax_and_comet.md

   4. `3` => Receiving.
 Some response data has been retrieved.
   5. `4` => Complete.
 All of the response data has been retrieved and is available.
 * You can cancel an asynchronous request before a response is received by calling the `abort()` method
+* You can retrieve the response headers from an XHR object by using the `getResponseHeader()` method and passing in the name of the header to retrieve.
+It's also possible to retrieve all headers as a long string by using the `getAllResponseHeaders()` method.